carzila/102/source/posts/a-beginners-guide-to-buying-used-cars.html.md

 ---
-title: A beginners’ guide to buying used cars
+title: 'A beginners guide to buying used cars'
 date: 2018-08-16T12:01+02:00
 description: >-
   There are many benefits to buying a used car, but avoid mistakes like waiting to procure financing, foregoing a mechanic check.